triton-inference-server/vllm_backend/README.md

 ### Launching Triton Inference Server

-Once you have the model repository setup, it is time to launch the triton server.
+Once you have the model repository set up, it is time to launch the Triton server.
 We will use the [pre-built Triton container with vLLM backend](#option-1-use-the-pre-built-docker-container) from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) in this example.